-RICHMOND, Virginia — Agriculture officials say the emerald ash borer has been detected in four more counties in Virginia.
+HARRISONBURG, Virginia — Shenandoah National Park officials say the destructive emerald ash borer has spread to three new Virginia counties in the park.